MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 1. These transition period limits are applied at the flow level during the transition period.
 Additionally, a separate per user level limit of 1,000,000 actions is applied during the transition period to ensure users do not go above 1M actions across all their flow runs in a day.
 After the transition period ends, the actual limits will be applied at user level for per user plans and flow level for per flow plans.

-1. During transition period, manual flows do not use the flow owners/flow invokers limits.
-Every manual flow has a performance profile of Medium(100,000 requests/flow/24 hours).
-After transition peiod, manual flows will use the request limits of invoking user.
+1. During the transition period, manual flows don't use the flow owners/flow invokers limits.
+Every manual flow has a performance profile of Medium (100,000 requests/flow/24 hours).
+After the transition period, manual flows will use the request limits of invoking user.

 1. Since the limits are more generous during the transition period, [stacking of user licenses isn't supported](../api-request-limits-allocations.md).
 If a user has multiple plans, such as a Microsoft 365 plan and a Dynamics 365 plan, the flow will use the higher plan (Dynamics 365 plan).